brooth/jeta-site/mysite/home/markdown/androjeta_clicks.md

 Where `prefix` is  *onClick* or *onLongClick* respectively.

-<span class="label label-info">Note</span> For sure there is no reason to distrust this approach.
+<span class="label label-info">Note</span> For sure there's no reason to distrust this approach.
 In case of misspelling, the code won't be compiled.

 Clearly, for this example, both `onClickSaveButton` and `onLongClickSaveButton` are bound to a view by id `R.id.sampleActivity_saveButton`.